 Unit A (Holocene in age) is characterized by transparent to semi-transparent seismic aspect and is observed throughout the entire survey area.
 The internal structure is characterized by discontinuous reflectors with low to medium amplitude and high frequency, but is very often masked by diffraction hyperbola related to the presence of sand dunes on the seabed.
-In the southernmost part of the survey area, in particular in the Parcel IIIa, internal reflectors are not present or very thin, while in the northern part, where present, they are thicker (see Figure 2.15 to Figure 2.21).
-Below the wide NE-SW elongated sandbank (Buitenbank 3), the seismic facies is almost completely transparent.
+In the southern part of the survey area, internal reflectors are not present or very thin, while in the northern part, where present, internal reflectors are thicker (see Figure 2.15, Figure 2.16, Figure 2.19 to Figure 2.21 and Appendix S).